ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/postgresql/multi_node_deployment.md

 You should have the prerequisite tools installed from the previous topic, [Deploy a single instance of PostgreSQL](../single_node_deployment/).

-Use the same AWS access key ID and secret access key and the same SSH key pair.
+Use the same SSH key pair.

 ## Create three AWS EC2 instances using Terraform